zefhemel/matterless/README.md

 In addition, to enable extending Matterless in Matterless (it’s [Matterless all the way down](https://en.wikipedia.org/wiki/Turtles_all_the_way_down)), Matterless adds:

-* Matterless **jobs** to write code that runs constantly in the background and connects with external systems, generally exposing anything interesting inside your application as events (e.g. via a (web)socket connection, or polling).
+* Matterless **jobs** to write code that runs continuously in the background and connects with external systems, generally exposing anything interesting inside your application as events (e.g. via a (web)socket connection, or polling).
 * A **macro system** based on [Go template](https://golang.org/pkg/text/template/) syntax to create new, higher-level definition types (we’ll get to that).

 Under the hood, Matterless relies on the following technologies:

 1. Matterless is written in [Go](https://golang.org/).
+2. Its data store uses LevelDB (in fact [its Go implementation](https://github.com/syndtr/goleveldb)) under the hood.
-2. Matterless' default runtime is [Deno](https://deno.land).
+3. Matterless' default runtime is [Deno](https://deno.land).
 Deno runs JavaScript and Typescript code in a secure sandbox.
-Therefore functions and jobs don't have access to the local file system and cannot spawn local processes.
+Therefore, functions and jobs don't have access to the local file system and cannot spawn local processes.
 And don't worry, you don't need to have Deno installed, it will be downloaded automatically for you on first launch.
+In the future other runtimes will be supported.

 Sounds interesting?
 You would be correct.
 You have good judgement.